raksit31667/mac-dev-setup/README.md

 chezmoi apply -v
 ```

-Add/update your dotfiles, then commit your changes:
+Add/update your dotfiles, then commit your changes.
+For example:

 ```
 chezmoi edit ~/.zshrc // This will open `~/.local/share/chezmoi/dot_zshrc`